 Not only this, but the anime adapts Re as if √A never happened, so the people who only watched √A would have been thoroughly confused watching.

-Along with this, it’s clear that the people adapting the manga had only a surface level understanding of the manga.
+Along with this, it’s clear that the people adapting the manga had only a surface level understanding of it.

 Key traits of characters that deliver hidden messages, like Kaneki rubbing his chin when he lies are missing entirely.

-The animation is also terrible, with the fights lacking any substance whatsoever.
+The animation is also terrible, with the fights lacking all substance.

 To make matters worse, it’s not just the fight animation that sucks but the regular animation as well.